 CDR must be fully integrated into the global climate agenda-reflected in Nationally Determined Contributions (NDCs), national strategies, and international agreements-as an essential complement to emissions reduction, both to stabilize global temperatures and eventually restore our climate to safe conditions.
 See also Ch.
 2, Sec.
 3, Art.
 1 and Ch.
-3, Sec.
-1, Art.
-1.
+3,

-2. Strengthen government leadership in early action, infrastructure, investment, and reform.
+2. Strengthen government leadership in early action, infrastructure, investment, and re-